wawarashidz/Quiz-Game-Re/README.md

 # Quiz-Game-Re
-A quiz game program originally written in C but need to be change to OO language (Java for this assignement).
+A quiz game program originally written in C but need to be changed to OO language (Java for this assignement).

 ## Screenshots